 There are things I’ve come across in my years as a writer, editor, and agent that I’m always telling friends they must try out.
 Products, services, and other miscellany that make my life as a writer so much easier.
 Now I’ve collect them all in one place for your perusal.

-While there is either an up-front cost or subscription fee for most of these, I swear by them as tools for just about any writer.
+While there is an up-front cost or subscription fee for most of these, I swear by them as tools for just about any writer.
 Also, pop over to these pages for suggestions on free writing resources online and recommended books on publishing and writing.

 This might seem like an odd suggestion, but if you’ve ever been tip-tapping away at your keyboard late into the night, and your fingers start going numb from the cold, you need a good pair of fingerless gloves.
 I haven’t found a perfect set yet, but I’m on the lookout.
-One option, if you’re a knitter, is to create a pair that fits exactly as you want it to.
+One option, if you’re a knitter, is to create a pair that fits exactly as you want them to.
 Jodi Meadows created an awesome (free!) pattern for fingerless mitts.

 Note: I’m registered as an affiliate with some of these sites/companies, but I’d honestly tell you about them anyway because I love them and use them myself.
 You could consider it a contribution to the “Michelle needs to eat” fund while getting great stuff you need.